-- Often the knee will give swelling after loading.
+- Often the knee gives swelling after loading.

-- Sometimes lock symptoms occur, the knee suddenly cannot be bent or extended properly.
+- Sometimes locking symptoms occur; the knee suddenly cannot be bent or stretched properly.

-- All of these symptoms may occur immediately after the injury moment or gradually increase.
+- All of these symptoms can occur immediately after the injury moment or gradually increase.

 How to diagnose a meniscus injury

-When your knee is swollen the next day after exercise or after an injury moment, it may be that the meniscus is affected.
+If your knee is thick the next day after sports or after an injury moment, the meniscus may be affected.
 Often you can no longer bend and stretch properly.
 You may also experience an unstable feeling and the knee may sometimes lock up.
-The diagnosis is only official after an MRI or even keyhole surgery.
-If your knee is really locked up and you can't get it out of this position, you will need surgery sooner to remove this limitation.
+The diagnosis becomes official only after an MRI or even keyhole surgery.
+If your knee is really locked and you can no longer get the knee out of this position, then you need surgery sooner to remove this restriction.

 Often the diagnosis is already fairly clear when the previously mentioned symptoms are present.
-To confirm this suspicion, various physical tests are performed where the recognizable symptoms are provoked.
+To confirm this suspicion, several physical tests are performed where the recognizable symptoms are provoked.

 From a maximally flexed position, the knee is rotated outward by means of the foot.
-The space between the joint crevices is reduced to a minimum, which causes irritation of the meniscus between two parts of the bone.
-The test with the foot rotated outward is described for the inner meniscus.
-This test is also performed with the foot rotated inward for the outer meniscus.
+The space between the joint gap becomes as small as possible, this causes symptoms of meniscus irritation between two bone parts.
+The test with the foot turned outward is described for the inner meniscus.
+This test is also performed with the foot turned inward for the outer meniscus.

-With the knee in a 90-degree flexed position, the joint gap is palpated both inside and outside by the examiner.
-The test is positive when the recognizable symptoms are elicited.
+With the knee in a flexed position of 90 degrees, the joint gap is palpated both on the inside and outside by the examiner.
+The test is positive when recognizable symptoms are elicited.
 The result of this test should always be combined with the other test results.
-A recognizable pain with only this test cannot give a definite answer about meniscus complaints.
+A recognizable pain with only this test cannot be conclusive about meniscus complaints.

 Surgical intervention or conservative treatment

-In general, a conservative policy is used when there are no extensive lock complaints.
-If there is no structural improvement within 3-6 months, surgery may be considered.
+Generally, a conservative management is initiated when there is no extensive lock symptoms.
+If no structural improvement occurs within 3-6 months, surgery may be considered.

 - Red-red zone, good blood supply